-The companies in the peer group, both of which are advanced materials or advanced technologies companies, are Landec Corporation and WSI Industries, Inc. The Company believes these companies are compatible to Nanophase with respect to their businesses, stages of development and market capitalization.
+The companies in this peer grouping, both of which are advanced materials or advanced technologies companies, are Landec Corporation and WSI Industries, Inc. The Company believes these companies are generally compatible to Nanophase with respect to their businesses, stages of development and market capitalization.
+As Nanophase has developed, management believes that a broader selection of companies, specifically involved in nanotechnology and advanced materials marketing, will assist in presenting comparative data for investor evaluation.
+Unfortunately, many of the existing indices have not existed long enough to provide five years worth of comparative data as required in the table and chart above.
+Management has provided supplementary information in the table below in adoption of new comparative metrics as more substantial historical information becomes available.